magazino/tf_service/README.md

 You can adjust this time using the `--max_timeout` flag of the server executable.

 If you need very long timeouts, you might be better off with the old action-client based implementation from TF2.
+Note that you can provide the old interface also with tf_service's server by passing `--add_legacy_server`, optionally with an extra namespace via `--legacy_server_namespace /tf2_buffer_server`.

 ## License